THE ELEMENTARY YEARS

 Youth are inducted into the Jedi Trope Academy on Sunday mornings.
 Under the team of recent b’nei mitzvah youth, Jedi Trope Masters creatively acquire the chanting skills they will utilize when they begin preparing for their b’nei mitzvah.

 When Abraham leaves his home to set out on a journey of discovery, he is told lech lecha, go forth.
 Temple Sinai encourages our youth to set out on their own journey of Jewish discovery by offering unforgettable travel experiences.

-Staycation is the first opportunity for youth of Temple Sinai to experience the magic of travel.
+Staycation is the first opportunity for the youth of Temple Sinai to experience the magic of travel.
 The trip is created and led by teen travel alumni.
 They work hard to create a fun-filled experience as we explore the Jewish stories of Toronto.
 We take to the streetcars, subways and buses of Toronto to experience all the fun this city has to offer.
-After 24 amazing hours, we celebrate the community we have created.
+After twenty-four amazing hours, we celebrate the community we have created.
 Those relationships endure as youth grow and continue to travel.

 About Our Jewish Learning Program

 Listening to the parents of our school-aged children has played a big part in creating a flexible and enriched school program.
 From kindergarten to Grade 6, we hope to inspire our student’s commitment to Reform Judaism through creative, critical thinking and interactive educational programming.

 The Hebrew language is one of the unifying forces within Judaism, crossing the boundaries of history, time and place.
 Learning Hebrew connects our children to the Jewish people through song, prayer and conversation.
 It is a vital component of Jewish learning at Temple Sinai.